-Rewrite the formulas you found in Problem 8 in terms of these $N_a(S)$ .
+Rewrite the formulas you found in Problem 7 in terms of these $N_a(S)$.

-- 12. Let A be the set of functions from an m-element set to the n-element set $\{1, 2, ..., n\}$ .
-Let $P = \{p_1, p_2, ..., p_n\}$ be the set of properties where $f \in A$ has the property $p_i$ if $\{i\}$ is not in the image of f.
-Rewrite the formula you found in Problem 10 in terms of the $N_a(S)$ for subsets S of P. - 13.
-What general principle can you determine for such counting problems?
-This principle is called the Principle of Inclusion and Exclusion. - 14.
-Find a system of equations that tells you how to compute the numbers $N_a(S)$ from some of the numbers $N_e(T)$ .
-Thinking of the numbers $N_e(T)$ as the unknowns in this system of equations, guess a solution and prove you are correct. - 15.
-In how many ways may we distribute k identical apples to n children so that no child gets more than three apples? - 16.
+- 11. Let A be the set of functions from an m-element set to the n-element set $\{1, 2, ..., n\}$.
+Let $P = \{p_1, p_2, ..., p_n\}$ be the set of properties where $f \in A$ has the property p_i if $\{i\}$ is not in the image of f.
+Rewrite the formula you found in Problem 9 in terms of the $N_a(S)$ for subsets S of P. - 12.
+What general principle can you determine for such counting problems? - 13.
 After recess, n children throw their winter gloves into a pile near the radiator to dry.
 When the school day ends, each child takes a pair of gloves from the pile.
 In how many ways can each child leave without their own gloves if they each leave with a matching pair?
-What if the pairs do not necessarily match? - 17.
-Find at least two ways to compute the number of ways to seat 6 people around a round table. - 18.
-Find at least two ways to compute the number of one-to-one functions from a k-element set into an n-element set. - 19.
-Find at least two ways to compute the number of k-element subsets of an n-element set. - 20.
+What if the pairs do not necessarily match? - 14.
+Find at least two ways to compute the number of ways to seat 6 people around a round table.

+- 15. Find at least two ways to compute the number of one-to-one functions from a k-element set into an n-element set. - 16.
+Find at least two ways to compute the number of k-element subsets of an n-element set. - 17.
 A child has a dozen distinct "Popit" beads.
 Find at least two ways to compute the number of necklaces she can make by popping all the beads together in a circle.
-How is this different from Problem 17? - 21.
-Some of the derivations of the formulas in Problems 17-20 can be explained by talking about counting equivalence classes of an equivalence relation.
+How is this different from Problem 14? - 18.
+Some of the derivations of the formulas in Problems 14-17 can be explained by talking about counting equivalence classes of an equivalence relation.
 For each of these problems, on what set is the equivalence relation defined?
 How big is this set?
 Give a description of the equivalence relation.
 How big is an equivalence class?
 How many equivalence classes are there?
 What general principle are we using when we use this counting technique?
-State this principle as a theorem and prove it. - 22.
-In how many ways may we pair up 2n people to play n games of tennis?
-(This is the second time you've seen this problem; can you think of more ways to solve it now?) - 23.
+State this principle as a theorem and prove it. - 19.
 Suppose the six geometric figures in Problem 1 were six identical circles drawn in the corners of a (cardboard) regular hexagon, with all circles drawn on the same side of the hexagon.
 Can we answer any of Problems 1-3?
-If so, answer them. - 24.
+If so, answer them. - 20.
 Suppose the six geometric figures of Problem 1 were the six squares that are the faces of a cube.
 Can we answer any of Problems 1-3?
-If so, answer them. - 25.
-Suppose we draw circles at the corners of a hexagon as in Problem 23, and we wish to color the circles with two colors.
-In how many ways may we do this? - 26.
+If so, answer them. - 21.
+Suppose we draw circles at the corners of a hexagon as in Problem 19, and we wish to color the circles with two colors.
+In how many ways may we do this? - 22.
 Express the results of the previous problem in terms of describing the equivalence classes of a certain equivalence relation defined on a set of functions.
 Find a good notation for describing these functions compactly.
-Write down the equivalence classes of this equivalence relation. - 27.
+Write down the equivalence classes of this equivalence relation. - 23.
 The equivalence classes in the previous problem have either 1, 2, 3, or 6 elements.
 Explain how this observation is related to the fact that there are six possible ways we can rotate the hexagon around its center and have it end up in a position indistinguishable from its previous position.